-"I woke up this morning and...and I didn't recognize anything."
+"I woke up this morning and...and I don’t recognize anything!"

-"No!
-Literally!
-I literally didn't recognize my apartment and I still don't!
+"No, I’m talking literally.
+I literally didn't recognize my apartment and I still don't.
 When I went to sleep last night it was 1997 and when I woke up this morning it was 2015.
-And, no, I don’t mean that in a ‘boy, does time fly’ sort of way.
-I seriously cannot remember the last…” I tried, unsuccessfully to count, “I don’t know, sixteen or seventeen years!
-I'm married, right now, to someone I haven’t seen in that many years and I’m living in a different state.
-Oh, and before last night...however many months ago… I went to sleep in 2013 and woke up in 1997!"
+And, no, I don't mean in a 'boy, does time fly' sort of way.
+I seriously cannot remember the last..."
+I tried, unsuccessfully to count, "I don't know, sixteen or seventeen years!
+I'm married, right now, to someone I haven't seen in that many years and I'm living in a different state.
+Oh, and before last night...however long ago that was...
+I went to sleep in 2013 and woke up in 1997!"
 It was word vomit at its finest.

 "Slow down.
 Slow down, Bri.
 I'm having a really hard time following you."

 I looked at Katrina for a moment.
 Could I trust her?
 Would she believe anything that came out of my mouth?
-She claimed to be a psychic so that must mean she's open-minded...at the very least.
+She claimed to be a psychic so that must mean she's open-minded, believe in time travel, astral projection and whatnot.

 "I don't know what I'm saying," I blurted.
 "I just don't feel like myself right now my heart's racing, I'm burning up."
 I said, taking off my jacket.